Connect with us

 Brad Pigott fired from case

-State can't get their stories straight on why attorney Brad Pigott was dismissed from leading the state's lawsuit to try to recover millions in stolen or misspent welfare dollars.
+State leaders can’t get their stories straight on why attorney Brad Pigott was dismissed from leading the state’s lawsuit to try to recover millions in stolen or misspent welfare dollars.

 First, Mississippi’s welfare agency chief said officials were blindsided by Pigott’s subpoena of communications between the USM Athletic Foundation, former Gov. Phil Bryant and others over $5 million in welfare money spent on a USM volleyball stadium.
 But then emails showed Pigott gave them a draft of the subpoena 10 days before he filed it.